GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Continue exploring

 We hope you enjoyed building this Chrome extension and are excited to continue your Chrome development learning journey.
-We recommend the following learning path:
+We recommend the following learning paths:

 - The [Chrome Extension Architecture][doc-overview] backs up a bit and fills in a lot of detail about the Extensions architecture in general.